Pisuviricota

-Pisuviricota is a phylum of RNA viruses that includes all positive-strand and double-stranded RNA viruses that infect eukaryotes and are not members of the phylum Kitrinoviricota, Lenarviricota or Duplornaviricota.
-The name of the group is a syllabic abbreviation of “picornavirus supergroup” with the suffix -viricota, indicating a virus phylum.
+Pisuviricota is a phylum of RNA viruses that includes all positive-strand and double-stranded RNA viruses that infect eukaryotes and are not members of the phyla Kitrinoviricota, Lenarviricota or Duplornaviricota.
+The name of the group is a syllabic abbreviation of "picornavirus supergroup" with the suffix -viricota, indicating a virus phylum.
 Phylogenetic analyses suggest that Birnaviridae and Permutotetraviridae, both currently unassigned to a phylum in Orthornavirae, also belong to this phylum and that both are sister groups.
-Another proposed family of the phylum is unassigned Polymycoviridae in Riboviria.